Table of Contents

 The Prediction Effect

-How does predicting human behavior combat risk, fortify healthcare, toughen crime fighting, and boost sales?
+How does predicting human behavior combat risk, fortify healthcare, toughen crime fighting, boost sales, and cut costs?
 Why must a computer learn in order to predict?
 How can lousy predictions be extremely valuable?
 What makes data exceptionally exciting?
 How is data science like porn?
 Why shouldn't computers be called computers?
 Why do organizations predict when you will die?

 Liftoff!
 Prediction Takes Action (deployment)